-A previous study by Grosbois and colleagues analyzed blue tit survival in three of our four study populations over a much shorter period of time (8 to 16 years, datasets running until 2000) (Grosbois et al., 2006).
-Results from this study indicated that adult survival differed considerably both among years and among populations, and that the pattern of interannual variation in survival was similar among populations, suggesting that adult survival in these blue tit populations was influenced by environmental factors, such as climate, that operate at a relatively large spatial scale.
-In particular, adult survival was correlated with both local-scale weather conditions (summertime and wintertime index combining rainfall, temperature and wind variables) and a large-scale tropical index in early summer: rainfall in the Sahel.
-The authors noted that the Sahel rainfall index could represent either a tropical influence on European weather, or be related to local climate in a way that is not captured by their local summer climate index.

 Based on this context of a divergence in pace-of-life across habitats and on past investigations, we expected to find a difference in adult survival between habitat types (with lower survival probabilities in deciduous habitats), as well as between age classes (with lower survival in older individuals, Bouwhuis et al., 2012).
-We also expected year-to-year variation in adult survival to be correlated among populations as well as with global and local climatic indices (Grosbois et al., 2006).
+We also expected year-to-year variation in adult survival to be correlated among populations as well as with global and local climatic indices (Grosbois et al., 2006, note their study is on three of the four populations studied here, and on a much shorter period of time (8 to 16 years) running until 2000).
 Finally, population density during the breeding season is also expected to have a negative impact on subsequent adult survival (e.g. Frederiksen & Bregnballe, 2000).

 Methods